bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/process-management-modules.rst

    # did not receive this file, see https://www.gnu.org/licenses/gpl-3.0.txt.
    # --

-This is common header that can be found in most OTRS modules.
+This is common header that can be found in common OTRS modules.

 ..
 Syntax highlighting not working with HTML because of the quote (") characters in HTML elements.
 .. code-block:: none